Tag Archives: future

 Temple

-We’re reading from the Epistle to the Hebrews these days at Mass.
-Raymond Brown calls the work “a conundrum” in his “Introduction to the New Testament”.
+We’re reading from the Epistle to the Hebrews these days at Mass until February 8th.
+In his “Introduction to the New Testament’ Raymond Brown calls the work “a conundrum”.
 Who wrote it, where and when it was written, to whom, why?
 Hard to figure out.

-Indications are the letter was written after the destruction of the Jewish temple in Jerusalem in 70 AD to Jewish-Christians, perhaps in Rome, who wanted to reconstruct the temple and renew worship there.
+Indications are the letter was written most likely in Rome after the destruction of the Jewish temple in Jerusalem in 70, to Jewish Christians there.
+The early Roman church, composed mainly of Jewish converts, was strongly attached to Jerusalem and its worship and wanted to reconstruct the temple and renew its worship.
 Martin Goodman’s “Rome and Jerusalem” (New York 2008) offers an interesting picture of the longing Jews and Jewish Christians had afterwards to rebuild the temple and revive its rites.

-Our letter sees Christ as fulfilling the Jewish past and creating something new.
-Without dismissing the past, he completes it.
+Our letter sees Christ fulfilling the Jewish past and creating something new.
+He is the new Temple and High Priest:

-Do we face something like this today as our world and our church face change, drastic change?
-We hang on to the past, not knowing the future and afraid of what it will bring, yet we can’t recreate what has been, something new lies before us.
+Do we face something like this today, a yearning to recreate the world and the church of the past we loved.
+We can’t recreate what has been, something new lies before us.

-The Letter to the Hebrews tells us to face the future bravely, and keep before us the One who holds the key to what is to come.
-In his lifetime, Jesus struggled with the past, present and future.Remember his struggle.
-It’s ours.
+The Letter to the Hebrews tells us to face the future bravely, and keep before us the One who holds the key to what’s to come.
+In his lifetime, Jesus struggled with his own times; in his hands are the kingdom to come:

 “Keep your eye fixed on Jesus, the leader and perfecter of faith, For the sake of the joy put before him, he endured the cross, despising the shame, and has taken his place at the right hand of the Father.
 Consider how he faced such opposition from sinners, in order that you may not grow weary and lose heart.”